Han Solo Spin-Off News: Official Plot Revealed!

 But, like all teasers and hints, the release of the cast photo has led to fans wanting more information on the plot.

 E!
-News reported that, thankfully, a rough sketch of the plot has been revealed–and it looks promising.
+News reported that, thankfully, a rough sketch of the plot has been revealed — and it looks promising.
 Woody Harrelson is set to play Han’s mentor, of sorts, which is a familiar role for the Hunger Games veteran.
-This new Star Wars story will be a look at Solo’s and Chewbacca’s adventures prior to the events in Star Wars: A New Hope.
-While plot details are indeed vague, they look hopeful and entertaining–especially since fans will get to see Lando Calrissian once again.
+This new Star Wars story will be a look at Solo and Chewbacca’s adventures prior to the events in Star Wars: A New Hope.
+While plot details are indeed vague, they look hopeful and entertaining, especially since fans will get to see Lando Calrissian once again.

-Although the film has been in the works for a while–rumors concerning it have been floating around almost since Disney bought Lucasfilm–the studio seems to be very excited about Han Solo’s Star Wars story.
-Considering the great success of Rogue One, plus the inclusion of some of fans’ favorite characters, this film shows promise.
+Although the film has been in the works for a while — rumors concerning it have been floating around almost since Disney bought Lucasfilm — the studio seems to be very excited about Han Solo’s Star Wars story.
+Considering the great success of Rogue One, plus the inclusion of some of fan-favorite characters, this film shows promise.

 On the set of Star Wars pic.twitter.com/mMCo6sZmYv